melclemens/Bootcamp/README.md

 > What is the advantage of a jump box?
 - A Jump Box, sometimes known as a "Jump Server," is a network gateway that allows users to access and manage devices in various security zones.
 A Jump Box serves as a "bridge" between two trusted network zones, allowing users to access them in a regulated manner.
 The public IP address linked with the VM can be blocked.
 It improves security by preventing all Azure VMs from being exposed to the public.

-Integrating an Elastic Stack server allows us to easily monitor the vulnerable VMs for changes to their file systems and system metrics such as privilege escalation failures, SSH logins activity, CPU and memory usage, etc.
+Integrating an Elastic Stack server allows us to easily monitor the vulnerable VMs for changes to their file systems and system metrics.

 > What does Filebeat watch for?
-- Filebeat helps keep things simple by offering a lightweight way (low memory footprint) to forward and centralize logs, files and watches for changes.
+- Filebeat makes things easier by providing a lightweight (low memory footprint) means to transfer and consolidate logs, files, and change watches.

 > What does Metricbeat record?
-- Metricbeat helps monitor servers by collecting metrics from the system and services running on the server so it records machine metrics and stats, such as uptime.
+- Metricbeat is a server monitoring tool that collects data from the system and services operating on the server in order to record machine metrics and stats like uptime.

 The configuration details of each machine may be found below.